Ahmed-Bayoumy/OMADS/README.md

 ```

 ## Input parameters
-Input parameters are serialized in a `JSON` template using predefined attributes (keywords) under three dictionaries;
+Input parameters are serialized in a `JSON` template using predefined attributes (keywords) under four dictionaries;
 `evaluator`, `param`, `options` and `search`.
 Here is a brief description of each dictionary and its key attributes.

 * `evaluator`: in this dictionary, we define the blackbox location and the name of input and output files (if exist)